 This Phase 1 study will be conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee and conclude by June 30, 2020.
-A project portal at www.ral2fayrail.com has been established to house all project information/material.
-The Kickoff Technical Steering Committee meeting occurred September 25, 2019.
-The project team reviewed existing data sets, completed the peer agencies review, contrasted and compared the two study routes, introduced quantitative and fatal flaw analyses for discussion and is continually gathering jurisdictional and expert input from the TSC members.
-A series of focused meetings were held with local stakeholders in Fayetteville, Harnett and Raleigh the week of March 2nd to further identify/isolate key jurisdictional issues of the study.
-TSC meetings #4 and 5 of 6, were held April 20th and May 14th with the team going over the operational assessment and ridership projections.
-The next and final TSC meeting is scheduled for June 11th to discuss the final operational assessment, a marketing impact analysis, the potential for a Phase 2 of the study and the study recap.
+A project portal at www.ral2fayrail.com has been established to house all project information.
+The Kickoff Technical Steering Committee meeting occurred September 25th and the 2nd workshop was held November 21st.
+To date the project team has reviewed existing data sets, completed the peer agencies review, contrasted and compared the two study routes and is gathering jurisdictional and expert input from the TSC members.
+The 3rd TSC meeting was held February 4th in Harnett County to introduce quantitative and fatal flaw analyses for discussion.
+A series of focused meetings were held with local stakeholders in Fayetteville, Harnett and Raleigh the week of March 2nd to further identify/isolate key jurisdictional assessment and preliminary ridership projections.
+The next TSC meetings will be held in May and early June to discuss for the Marketing impact analysis, Phase 2 and study recap.
 The project remains on time and on budget.
 (Staff Contact: Crystal Odum)